SaicoBys/SaicoBys/README.md

 - Daily Python practice: control flow, functions, and data structures
 - Preparing tech content for Instagram and LinkedIn
 - Exploring GitHub customization and portfolio building
+- Practicing automating tasks with Python and using the terminal for better workflow

 ---